 - Be at least 18 years of age at the start of the internship period

-- Be enrolled full-time as an undergraduate student at a U.S. accredited 2-year or 4-year college or university as of the application deadline
+- Be enrolled full-time as an undergraduate or graduate student at a U.S. accredited college or university as of the application deadline

 - Have a cumulative GPA of 3.30 or higher on a 4.00 scale averaged over all U.S. postsecondary institutions

 - Be majoring in a science, technology, engineering, or mathematics field with interest in the Department’s research areas

 - Be pursuing long-term career goals aligned with the DHS mission and objectives

 - Be available to participate for ten consecutive weeks full-time during the summer